Mohitjangra489/TodoApp-React-/README.md

 # About
-Built a Todo List App in which we can add our day to day tasks that we want to do.
+Built a Todo List App using React.js technology in which we can add our day to day tasks that we want to do.
 It’s a list of tasks you need to complete or things that you want to do.
 It seems such a simple solution by putting pen to paper and taking time out of your day to create a to do list, a plan for your day helps define your challenges and goals.
 The application typically includes a feature for adding new tasks, editing existing tasks and marking tasks as completed.

 # Screenshots of this project.
 <h2>Homepages</h2>